 Here is how you can secure it against malicious hackers

-Smart devices have started to find a place in our homes for quite some time now, and it’s safe to say they’ve already become a mainstream technology.
+Smart devices have started to find a place in our homes for quite some time now, and it’s safe to say they’ve already become mainstream technology.
 In fact, 14.2 billion connected devices will be used in 2019, and by 2021, the total number will reach 25 billion, according to Gartner.
-All of them are part of the huge network of Internet of Things (IoT).
+All of them are part of the huge network of the Internet of Things (IoT).

 Everything from lightbulbs, thermostats, and doorbells, to dishwashers and even your front door locking system, can now be designed as a smart device connected to the Internet.
 As we gradually transition to a future where all devices can potentially be interconnected, we must be prepared to embrace their advantages but also to be able to face the risks.